Thekraalowais/BrowserGame/README.md

 ## Game play:

-when the plyer join the game he will choose a color and the objective of the game is to try to collect randomly generated blocks that’s matches his color and avoid other colors.
+when the player joins the game he will choose a color and the objective of the game is to try to collect randomly generated blocks that’s matches his color and avoid other colors.

 ## Technologies: